(0 | 0 Reviews)

 Tips & Secrets

-• Ensuring the fenugreek seeds are not browned too much provides the absolute secret to preventing professional-grade bitterness.
+• Ensuring the fenugreek seeds are not browned too much provides the absolute secret to preventing bitterness.

 Nutritional Information(Per 1 bowl (200ml))